juulio/mosque-3d-render/README.md

 # Mosque 3D Render

+### Summary
-* This project is a THREE.js experiment.
+This project is a THREE.js experiment.
 The purpose is to import a 3D model from Blender and build a Mosque building, inspired on Iranian mosques.

-### installation
+### Installation
 1. **Verify Node, NPM and Gulp**
 Make sure you have npm, Node.js and Gulp installed on your local machine.
 To install Node and npm check https://nodejs.org/en/download/